 The basic operational plan for how the buildings and site will be developed progressively can be considered in three distinct stages.
 The timing of these stages will depend upon funding and will be scheduled as appropriate opportunities arise.

-With the opening of the lift allowing access for all to the first floor I believe we can say we are into the third stage of the plan.
-Progress with the plan has been at a slower pace than originally envisaged mostly due to a reduction in available major grants, the smaller than expected volunteer group and the complexities of applying for Lottery funding.
+The installation of the lift allowing access for all to the first floor, indicates our progression to the third stage of the plan.
+Progress generally to meet the planned objectives has been at a slower pace than originally envisaged.
+Factors including a reduction in major grant availability, a smaller volunteer group than anticipated and challenges in applications for Lottery funding have affected the pace of progress.

-Stage 1 happened very quickly but stages 2 and 3 have, and will continue, to run in parallel for a number of years.
+In terms of the plan – achieving Stage 1 happened very quickly, however stages 2 and 3 continue to run in parallel for the forthcoming years.

 Stage 1 – “The Initial Occupation” – Year 1